johannessonlab/johannessonlab.github.io/index.md

 %}

 {% capture text %}
-Our skilled team members come from a diverse background and share a deep interest for fungal evolution and genetics.
+Our talented team members come from a diverse background and share a deep interest for fungal evolution and genetics.

 {%
   include link.html